What Is Ambien?

 What is Ambien Overdose Treatment?

-In mild cases, where the individual is still conscious (awake) and breathing, supportive care may be sufficient.
+When the person is awake and breathing normally, care may include monitoring vital signs and providing supervision.
 This involves monitoring vital signs (like pulse and blood pressure) and providing supervision and reassurance until the effects of the medication wear off.

-In some cases, activated charcoal may be pumped into the stomach or taken orally to absorb the remaining Ambien in the stomach and prevent further absorption into the bloodstream.
+In some cases, activated charcoal may be pumped into the stomach or taken orally to absorb the remaining Ambien and prevent further absorption into the bloodstream.

 Treatment for Ambien Addiction and Abuse